Appdynamics/hadoop-monitoring-extension/README.md

 ### Hadoop Resource Manager:
 http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/ResourceManagerRest.html
 #### Apps
 Metrics under Apps are aggregated metrics from all running and recently finished apps.
-The period which metrics are gathered can be set at <aggregate-app-period> in properties.xml.
+To specify the period for which metrics are gathered, set <aggregate-app-period> in properties.xml.

 ### Ambari: